pavel-2020/devextreme-documentation/api-reference/10 UI Widgets/DOMComponent/3 Methods/dispose().md

     $("#my{WidgetName}").dx{WidgetName}("dispose");
     $("#my{WidgetName}").remove();

-Use this method only if the widget was created with jQuery or pure JavaScript.
+Use this method only if the UI component was created with jQuery or pure JavaScript.
 In Angular, Vue, and React, use conditional rendering:

 ---
 ##### Angular